vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 - ship a Wasm runtime
 - copy data in and out of WebAssembly or use `mmap`ing techniques which would constrain in which memory regions event data must reside

-- likely slower execution speed because of higher abstraction level and semantics that allow untrusted code to execute safely
+On the upside, WebAssembly provides a higher abstraction level and semantics that allow to execute untrusted code to safely, however at the cost of slower execution speed.
-- precompile WebAssembly bitcode or miss optimization potential

-additionally to these drawbacks, we just dropped support for the WebAssembly transform.
+Tangentially related to this consideration stands the fact we recently dropped support for the WebAssembly transform.

 ### Compile to Bitcode